How To Make Training More Engaging

 Frequently asked questions

-How can I make employee training more engaging?
+How can I make my training sessions more interactive for adult learners?

-How do I know if my training program is effective?
+How do I measure whether my training is engaging beyond completion rates?